 - Punch dough down; cover and let rest 5 minutes.
 Roll dough into a 14-inch circle on a lightly floured surface.
 Place dough on a pizza peel sprinkled with cornmeal.
 Crimp edges of dough with fingers to form a rim.

-- Drizzle dough with a little olive oil and sprinkle with a pinch of salt.
-Place dough on stone and bake at 450 for 10 minutes or until golden brown.
-Remove from oven; top with desired toppings and bake an additional 10 minutes or until crust and cheese is lightly browned.
+- Top with desired toppings and bake an 15-20 minutes or until crust and cheese is lightly browned.
 Let stand 5 minutes before slicing and serving.

 Source: Adapted slightly from Brown Eyed Baker.

 […] first time I made it I used my traditional pizza crust but I love it even more with my whole wheat thin crust!
 Feel free to use whichever you prefer or even a sourdough crust if you have a starter.
 Heck it […]

 I am a thin crust girl all the way!!
 Nothing wrong with trying out different crusts.

 I love crispy crust and will have to give this a try.
 Looks YUMMY!

 i am definitely a thin crust gal. no deep dish pizza for me, thanks! i’ve been very into whole wheat stuff lately, so this looks awesome to me. will definitely be trying this – thanks for sharing!

 I love the crunch of cornmeal in my pizza dough!
 This looks like a winner!

 Mmm, thin crust is my favorite!
 I’ve only made white versions – I’ll have to try this next time I’m in a pizza mood!